ursais/l10n-portugal/l10n_pt_account_invoicexpress/README.rst

 To configure:

 -  Navigate to Settings/General Settings.

--  In the "General Settings" configuration section, locate the "InvoiceXpress" subsection: There you can set:
+-  In the "Invoicing" configuration section, locate the "InvoiceXpress"
+   subsection: There you can set:

    -  InvoiceXpress Account Name
    -  InvoiceXpress API Key
    -  InvoiceXpress Invoice Email Template

+-  In "Invoicing/Accounting" configuration section, locate the Sales Journals, and set the "InvoiceXpress Doc Type".
+This is required before invoices before any invoice can be created.

 The email template is used to prepare the details for the email the InvoiceXpress service sends with the invoice: